horengo/Results-atomated-potsherd-detection/README.md

 https://www.sciencedirect.com/science/article/pii/S0305440319301001

 Mask R-CNN algorithm:
-Orengo, H.A.; Garcia-Molsosa, A.; erganzo-Besga, I.; Landauer, J.; Aliende, P. and Tres-Martínez, S. In press.
+Orengo, H.A.; Garcia-Molsosa, A.; Berganzo-Besga, I.; Landauer, J.; Aliende, P. and Tres-Martínez, S. In press.
 New developments in drone-based automated surface survey: towards a functional and effective survey system.
 Archaeological Prospection.

 The orthophotomosaic can be downloaded from Google Earth Engine using the following code: